German Academic Exchange Service

 The German Academic Exchange Service (DAAD) is the organisation of German universities and their student bodies devoted to internationalising the academic and scientific research system.
 DAAD scholarship programmes enable students, researchers and teaching staff to take advantage of the best study and research opportunities available.

 The DAAD promotes transnational cooperation and university partnerships, and is the German national agency for EU higher education cooperation.
-Consequently, the DAAD supports Germany’s foreign cultural and educational policy goals, national scientific policies and development cooperation efforts and fosters the internationalisation of German higher education institutions.
+Consequently, the DAAD supports Germany’s international cultural and educational policy goals, national scientific policies and development cooperation efforts and fosters the internationalisation of German higher education institutions.

 Scientists discussing aroma researches in the IfL-Abt.Sensorik / AltraSens at the University of Bonn.